aio-libs/aiohttp/docs/client_reference.rst

       :param bool autoclose: Automatically close websocket connection on close message from server.
-If *autoclose* is False them close procedure has to be handled manually
+If *autoclose* is False them close procedure has to be handled manually.
+                             ``True`` by default

-      :param bool autoping: automatically send *pong* on *ping* message from server
+      :param bool autoping: automatically send *pong* on *ping* message from server. ``True`` by default

       :param float heartbeat: Send *ping* message every *heartbeat* seconds and wait *pong* response, if
                               *pong* response is not received then
                               close connection.
-The timer is reset on any data reception.
+The timer is reset on any data reception.(optional)

-      :param str origin: Origin header to send to server
+      :param str origin: Origin header to send to server(optional)

+      :param dict headers: HTTP Headers to send with the request (optional)

       :param str proxy: Proxy URL, :class:`str` or :class:`~yarl.URL` (optional)